Serien3/SimPG/docs/data-formats.md

 It should be noted that our tool processes `rGFA` files based on two important assumptions:

-1. Assembly version in sample identifier and Haplotype are equivalent.
+1. SimPG only parses the sample identifier part of SN.
+If multiple chromosomes of a polyploidy participate in the construction of the pangenome，one sample identifier corresponds to one haplotype.
 So you can think `SN:Z:NA21110.2#2#JBHIJJ010000042.1` and `SN:Z:NA21110.2##` are equivalent.  (**Notice: This is only for the case where SR>0**)
-2. The sample identifier and SR are one-to-one corresponding. for example, all segments derived from `NA21110.2` have a `SR` of `199`.
+2. The sample identifier and SR are one-to-one corresponding.
+For example, all segments derived from `NA21110.2` have a `SR` of `199`.
 In other words, when you use `Minigraph` to build a pangenome graph, you need to ensure that the `SampleID` part in the header of the `fasta` file of any two assembly is not repeated.

-For example, for `SN:Z:NA21110#2#    SR:i:199` and `SN:Z:NA21110#1#    SR:i:198`, SimPG will assume that they are the genomes of the same sample chromosome, though their `SR` are different.
+For example, for `SN:Z:NA21110#2#    SR:i:199` and `SN:Z:NA21110#1#    SR:i:198`, SimPG will assume that they are the same haplotype genome, though their `SR` are different.
+So it is necessary to add the assembly version at this time.

 On the other hand, we will notice that there is some linear reference genome segments with `SR=0` in the pangenome graph.
 For their SN tags, `<ContigID>` must exist and is used to represent the chromosome name where the segment is located.
 For example, `CHM13#0#chr1` is acceptable.